Max Richter: Sleep and From Sleep (2015)

-Sleep was performed for its first outdoor performance and largest performance to-date in Los Angeles, CA on 27–28 July and 28–29 July 2018.
-The performance took place in Grand Park, opposite Los Angeles Music Center.
-Each performance had 560 beds and was timed so the final movement, "Dream 0 (till break of day)" would occur at dawn.
+Sleep was performed for its first outdoor performance and largest performance to date in Los Angeles on 27–28 July and 28–29 July 2018.
+The performances took place in Grand Park, opposite Los Angeles Music Center.
+Each performance had 560 beds and was timed so the final movement, "Dream 0 (till break of day)", would occur at dawn.
 Richter played with members of the American Contemporary Music Ensemble.

-In September 2018 it was played in the Antwerp cathedral for an audience of 400 which were provided with beds for the night.
-In August 2019 it was performed in Helsinki, as part of the Helsinki Festival, in the tent arena, with half the audience in two-person tents.
+In September 2018, Sleep was played in the Antwerp cathedral for an audience of 400, who were given beds for the night.
+In August 2019, it was performed in Helsinki, as part of the Helsinki Festival, in the tent arena, with half the audience in two-person tents.

+In March 2025, a full-length performance took place in the Vienna Arsenal, in the Malersaal, a location normally used as a painter's workshop for opera and stage production decor and backdrops.

-"I think of it as a piece of protest music," Richter has said.
-"It’s protest music against this sort of very super industrialised, intense, mechanised way of living right now.
-It’s a political work in that sense.
-It’s a call to arms to stop what we’re doing.
+"I think of it as a piece of protest music", Richter has said.
+"It's protest music against this sort of very super-industrialised, intense, mechanised way of living right now.
+It's a political work in that sense.
+It's a call to arms to stop what we're doing.

 Three Worlds: Music from Woolf Works (2017)

-Three Worlds: Music From Woolf Works is Max Richter’s eighth album, released in January 2017.
-The music is taken from the score Richter composed for the ballet Woolf Works in collaboration with choreographer Wayne McGregor at the Royal Opera House in London, which follows a three-part structure offering evocations of three books by Virginia Woolf (Mrs Dalloway, Orlando, and The Waves).
-The album features classical and electronic sound as well as an original voice recording of Woolf herself.
+Three Worlds: Music From Woolf Works is Richter's eighth album, released in January 2017.
+The music is taken from his score for the ballet Woolf Works, choreographed by Wayne McGregor at the Royal Opera House in London, which follows a three-part structure offering evocations of three books by Virginia Woolf: Mrs Dalloway, Orlando, and The Waves.
+The album features classical and electronic sound as well as a voice recording of Woolf herself.

 Voices (2020)

-Richter's Voices project, a collaboration with visual artist Yulia Mahr, is inspired by the Universal Declaration of Human Rights and features an 'upside down' orchestra, a concept he developed to reflect his dismay of post-truth politics in the 21st century.
-The album contains readings of the declaration by Eleanor Roosevelt and actress Kiki Layne, with a further 70 readings crowd-sourced from around the world.
+Richter's Voices project, a collaboration with visual artist Yulia Mahr, is inspired by the Universal Declaration of Human Rights and features an 'upside down' orchestra, a concept he developed to reflect his dismay about post-truth politics in the 21st century.
+The album contains readings of the declaration by Eleanor Roosevelt and actress KiKi Layne, with another 70 readings crowd-sourced from around the world.

-The accompanying music videos by Yulia Mahr dealt with the artist's own experiences of migration.
-The video 'Mercy' won a Bafta.
+Mahr's accompanying videos deal with the artist's own experiences of migration.
+The video 'Mercy' won a BAFTA award.

-The opening piece on the album was played by Yo-Yo Ma at his concert "A New Equilibrium" honouring the 75th anniversary of the UN's creation.
+Yo-Yo Ma played the album's opening piece at his concert "A New Equilibrium" honouring the 75th anniversary of the UN's creation.